sayari-analytics/sayari-go/docs/go_sdk.md

 ```

 ## Getting entity information
-The resoltuion results themselves do contain some information about the entities found, but to get all of the details
+The resolution results themselves do contain some information about the entities found, but to get all the details
-for that entity we need to call the entity endpoint.
+for that entity we need to call the "get entity" endpoint.

 A request to view the first resolved entity (best match) from the previous request would look like this:
 ```go